OpenSCAP/jenkins/deployment.md

  - *TIP*: when you lose root access and need to backup jenkins settings files, you can run job on master(=as 'jenkins' user) to get access to config files.

 ### Plugins
+ + Please avoid installing plugins manually, instead edit the ansible playbook.
+See the `master.yml` playbook.
  + Jenkins provides some set of default plugins
  + "Important" plugins to install:
 	+ *Github Authentication plugin*